Let’s talk Budget!

 March 17, 2026

-Review of Operating Budget/ Q&A Document (Special Council)
+Review of Operating Budget/ Introduction of Water Utility Budget (Special Council)

 March 24, 2026